Presentation keep title hopes alive; Caps stun Shiva Boys, Speyside and Signal Hill relegated

-Presentation College (San Fernando) kept their slim hopes of snatching the Secondary Schools Football League (SSFL) Premier Division title with a comfortable 3-nil victory over St Augustine Secondary at Guaracara Park today.
+Presentation College (San F’do) kept their slim hopes of snatching the Secondary Schools Football League (SSFL) Premier Division title with a comfortable 3-0 victory over St Augustine Secondary at Guaracara Park today.

-At kick off, the “Pres Lions” and “Green Machine” had vastly different objectives.
-The hosts sat on 23 points and had a mathematical chance of catching leaders St Anthony’s College and Naparima College while the visitors were on 13 points and yet to secure their Premier Division safety.
+Coming into today’s clash, the “Pres” and St Augustine players had different objectives, the hosts sitting on 23 points still with a mathematical chance of catching leaders St Anthony’s and Naparima College, while the visitors were on 13 points and yet to secure their Premier Division safety.

-And after doing duel on a bouncy Guaracara surface, Presentation kept their glimmer of hope alive while St Augustine were left wondering if they had run out of fuel at the worst possible time.
+And after doing battle on a bouncy Guaracara surface, Pres’ glimmer of hope was no slimmer while the St Augustine fans were left asking themselves if the “Green Machine” had run out of fuel at the worst possible time.

 Nearer to the foot of the table, the Premier Division’s two Tobago representatives, Signal Hill Secondary and Speyside High had enough bigger problems as both were relegated today after failing to snatch three points against Fatima College and San Juan North Secondary respectively.